ldipotetjob/mojitoverde/content/posts/2019-03-10-akkaconcurrencysolution/index.md

 * [become()](https://doc.akka.io/api/akka/current/akka/actor/ActorContext.html#become(behavior:akka.actor.Actor.Receive,discardOld:Boolean):Unit): change the actor behavior.
 We decide what message we process and how.
 An actor can start processing any message and change its behavior for any reason.
 * [actorSelection](https://doc.akka.io/api/akka/current/akka/actor/ActorContext.html#actorSelection(path:akka.actor.ActorPath):akka.actor.ActorSelection)(actor path): We can select an actor for its path (ref. [the actor system heritage figure](#actor-system-heritage), user/Actor1/Actor1.2)

-You get an ActorRef, everytime  you create an Actor.
+You get an ActorRef, every time you create an Actor.
 This ActorRef is an immutable reference that identifies the actor until it terminates his life.
 Only when the actor restarts its ActorRef will change.

 Terminate(ActorRef that is being watched, ref [watch](https://doc.akka.io/api/akka/current/akka/actor/ActorContext.html#watch(subject:akka.actor.ActorRef):akka.actor.ActorRef)).
 When it happens the Actor frees up its resources.